Wallace E. Boston Jr.: Affiliations, licenses and outside activities

 Boston is a member of the National Advisory Panel for the National Institute for Learning Outcomes Assessment (NILOA).
-He served as a member of the advisory council of the University Professional and Continuing Education Association (UPCEA) Center for Online Leadership and Strategy and Arizona State University's Education Innovation Conference, as well as a member of the WV Governor’s Advisory Council on Technology in Education.
-In addition, he also served as a board member of Avalere Healthcare LLC, Education Design Studio Inc. (EDSI), Overseers of University of Pennsylvania Graduate School of Education (Penn GSE) and the Presidents’ Forum of Excelsior College.
+He was a member of the advisory council of the University Professional and Continuing Education Association (UPCEA) Center for Online Leadership and Strategy and Arizona State University's Education Innovation Conference, as well as a member of the WV Governor’s Advisory Council on Technology in Education.
+In addition, he also was a board member of Avalere Healthcare LLC, Education Design Studio Inc. (EDSI), Overseers of University of Pennsylvania Graduate School of Education (Penn GSE) and the Presidents’ Forum of Excelsior College.

-Boston has been a Board Member of the National Advisory Committee on Institutional Quality and Integrity (NACIQI) since he was appointed in December 2019.
-NACIQI provides recommendations to the U.S. Secretary of Education regarding accrediting agencies that monitor the academic quality of post-secondary institutions and educational programs for federal purposes.
-He serves as a member of the Board of Overseers of University of Pennsylvania Graduate School of Education (Penn GSE) and is a member of the National Advisory Panel for the National Institute for Learning Outcomes Assessment (NILOA).

-His other professional affiliations and activities include the following: